orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-- If you use one of the following clients `react-query`, `vue-query` and `svelte-query`.
-You can also provide a hook like this
+- When using the `react-query`, `vue-query` or `svelte-query` client, it is possible to provide a hook.

 Example: